 What if my ride request is denied?

 Ask the broker for the denial reason in writing.
 If the issue is administrative (wrong info, late booking), correct it and rebook.
-If the denial affects ongoing eligibility for services, request a fair hearing through the Office of State Administrative Hearings.
-Contact DCH for current appeal deadlines.
+If the denial affects ongoing eligibility for services, request a fair hearing; Georgia agencies transmit those requests to the Office of State Administrative Hearings, reachable at (404) 657-2800 or 1-877-809-0007.osah.ga.gov. (n.d.).
+Georgia Office of State Administrative Hearings - Home (main office contact).
+Retrieved Aug 1, 2026, from https://osah.ga.gov/ Confirm current filing deadlines with DCH.
 You may bring an attorney or advocate.
-For life-sustaining services, request aid pending during the appeal.

-The standing order then runs without weekly calls.
-When a ride is late, the daughter calls customer service; on a second late ride she files a formal complaint and the broker reviews the route.
+For 12 months the standing order runs without a call before each trip.
+Twice during the year the ride is badly late; the daughter calls the broker both times and files a formal complaint the second time, and the broker documents and reviews the route.
 When Mrs. Adams travels out of state for a week, the daughter calls to pause the standing order and again to reactivate it.
-Total cost across the year: $0.Georgia Department of Community Health. (n.d.).
-Non-Emergency Medical Transportation. medicaid.georgia.gov.
-Retrieved Jun 2, 2026, from https://medicaid.georgia.gov/programs/all-programs/non-emergency-medical-transportation
+She is not charged a co-payment for any of the rides.

-Mrs. Diaz, in Albany (Southwest region), books a ride for a 10 AM behavioral health appointment four days ahead, with a 9:00 to 9:30 AM pickup window.
-When no ride arrives by 9:15, she calls customer service; the operator reports the ride running about 30 minutes late.
-It arrives at 9:45 and she reaches the appointment at 10:10, where the front desk accommodates the late arrival.
+Mrs. Diaz lives in Albany (Southwest region) and books a ride to a 10 AM behavioral health appointment, with a 9 AM to 9:30 AM pickup window.
+At 9:15 AM no ride has come, so she calls the broker's "Where's My Ride" line; the operator says the driver is roughly 30 minutes out.
+The ride arrives at 9:45 and she reaches the appointment at 10:10.

-The next day she files a complaint with the trip confirmation number, scheduled window, and actual pickup time.
-This is how broker quality assurance works: complaints accumulate, drivers with repeated patterns are removed from routes, and brokers with persistent quality issues face DCH contract penalties.
+The next day she files a complaint with the trip confirmation number, the scheduled window, and the actual pickup time.
+That documentation is the whole point: broker quality assurance runs on accumulated, dated complaints, and DCH monitors broker performance through required reporting and on-site review.

 NEMT for HCBS waiver members